superedge/superedge/docs/components/service-group.md

 ...
 ```

-**Node that the clusterIP field of service must not be 'None' when accessing statefulset by service since it is not currently supported by StatefulSetGrid.**
+**Note that the clusterIP field of service must not be 'None' when accessing statefulset by service since it is not currently supported by StatefulSetGrid.**

 In addition to the normal service, StatefulSetGrid also provides headless service access as below: